taelfrinn/bip44extension/README.md

 public portion of the keys, no external entropy is used besides what comes from the HD wallet itself.
 When exporting s2k protected private keys, external entropy may be used, as the s2k portion of the secret key does not need to be invariant - as it does not affect the key ID, nor do signatures of the keys depend on the secret s2k protected portions.
+Signatures must use the smallest possible S value, which should always be less than half the curve order.

 When exporting only public keys, the first seven packets of output in order will be: